Item request has been placed! ×

 When is the TechLab open?

-The lab is open to registered users during regular library business hours, Monday-Friday, 8am to 5p.
-Registered users may also access the lab after-hours and on the weekends by checking out a key at the circulation desk.
-Staff is on-call, Monday through Friday, 3pm to 5pm, for drop-in office hours.
-Contact us to schedule an orientation/register.
+The lab is open to Registered Users during regular library business hours.
+Registered users may also access the lab after-hours and on the weekends by checking out a key at the Circulation desk.

 Does it cost anything to use the Lab?

-Currently, no. The opening of the TechLab was funded by the Moore-Hufstedler fund through the 2016 academic year and is now being generously supported by the Caltech Library, so there is currently no cost for members of the Caltech community to use its facilities.
+Nope!
+The startup cost of the TechLab was initially funded by the Moore-Hufstedler fund through the 2016 academic year and is now being maintained and supported by the Caltech Library, so there is currently no associated costs for members of the Caltech community to use the facility.

 Are there restrictions on what can be printed in the TechLab?